ansible/ansible/docsite/rst/developing_modules.rst

 * If packaging modules in an RPM, they only need to be installed on the control machine and should be dropped into /usr/share/ansible.
 This is entirely optional and up to you.

-* Modules should output valid JSON only.
-All return types must be hashes (dictionaries) although they can be nested.
+* Modules must output valid JSON only.
+The toplevel return type must be a hash (dictionary) although they can be nested.
 Lists or simple scalar values are not supported, though they can be trivially contained inside a dictionary.

 * In the event of failure, a key of 'failed' should be included, along with a string explanation in 'msg'.
 Modules that raise tracebacks (stacktraces) are generally considered 'poor' modules, though Ansible can deal with these returns and will automatically convert anything unparseable into a failed result.
 If you are using the AnsibleModule common Python code, the 'failed' element will be included for you automatically when you call 'fail_json'.